FREE SHIPPING on orders of $85 or more

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Driding has been spelled Dryden, Driden, Dridane, Driedan, Drydan, Drydon, Drydun, Dridan, Driden, Dridun and many more.

-Another 167 words (12 lines of text) are included under the topic Early Driding Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Driding Notables in all our PDF Extended History products and printed products wherever possible.

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Driding: Adam Dryden, who began his life in the south in Georgia in the mid 1700's; Mary Driden landed in Philadelphia, Pennsylvania in 1806; William Dryden settled in New York State in 1855.
 Later members of the family landed in the northeast states..

 The Driding Family Crest was acquired from the Houseofnames.com archives.
 The Driding Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.